Actindo-AG/Documentation/POS/Operation/05_ManageCashRegister.md

 ## Manage the shift summary

 The shift summary is an overview of all the transactions made within a shift.
-A shift starts, when a pay desk is opened and ends, when the pay desk is closed.
+A shift starts when a pay desk is opened and ends when the pay desk is closed.
 You can check the shift summary or print it.

 #### Prerequisites